Skip to main content

 Who should you refer to a Heart Team?

-Refer patients with severe, symptomatic MR despite GDMT to a Heart Team17
+Refer patients with severe, symptomatic MR despite GDMT to a Heart Team.13

-Early recognition is key.20 Patients who progress to severe disease should be referred for evaluation to a Heart Team when intervention is considered.17 The European Society of Cardiology/European Association for Cardio-Thoracic Surgery (ESC/EACTS) guidelines specify that symptomatic patients with severe DMR who are inoperable or at high surgical risk may be considered for TEER by the Heart Team.17 Additionally, patients with severe FMR may be considered for TEER, particularly if they are symptomatic despite GDMT and have significant symptoms and are not eligible for surgery.
-Careful patient selection is crucial to ensure the best possible outcomes.17,20
+Early recognition is key.20 Patients who progress to severe disease should be referred for evaluation to a Heart Team when intervention is considered.13 The ESC/EACTS guidelines specify that symptomatic patients with severe PMR who are anatomically suitable and at high surgical risk should be considered for TEER by the Heart Team.13 Additionally, TEER is recommended in patients with severe ventricular SMR and impaired LVEF, without CAD, who remain symptomatic despite GDMT and CRT (if indicated) and fulfil certain clinical and echocardiographic criteria.* TEER may be considered in patients with severe atrial SMR who are not eligible for surgery, provided symptoms persist after optimisation of medical therapy including rhythm control, when appropriate.13 The multidisciplinary team will carefully select the right treatment option for the patient, to ensure the best possible outcome.13,20

 DM patients